Shreya-Kumbar/SimpleCPP_Mini_Programs/README.md

-## 🌟SimpleCPP Programs
+## 🌟SimpleCPP Mini Programs

-- This repository contains my programs of SimpleCPP.
+- This repository contains my mini C++ programs using SimpleCPP Library.
 - The programs are written using C++ and turtleSimulator.
 ---